paselkin/tgeos-419-geophysics/README.md

 This tutorial requires you to have the standard modules that are installed with Anaconda Python, plus a few extras:

-* [Fatiando a terra](https://www.fatiando.org/v0.3/install.html): This geophysical modeling package (add-in) for Python is a little tricky to install.
+* **WAIT: don't install this yet!**[Fatiando a terra](https://www.fatiando.org/v0.3/install.html): This geophysical modeling package (add-in) for Python is a little tricky to install.
 You'll need to install a few Python packages and (if you are on a PC) another program to run it.
 The installation instructions are good, though.
 * [Altair](): This data visualization package makes plotting graphs and maps really easy.
 If you've used R, it's analogous to ggplot.
 Really, all you need to install it is
 	`conda install -c conda-forge altair vega_datasets`